freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/how-to-put-a-profile-together.md

 a(href='/logout') Logout
 ```

 Submit your page when you think you've got it right.
-If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/136b3ad611cc80b41cab6f74bb460f6a' target='_blank'>here</a>.
+If you're running into errors, you can check out the project completed up to this point [here](https://gist.github.com/camperbot/136b3ad611cc80b41cab6f74bb460f6a).

 </section>